tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 </div>

-Put it all together, and this is a more complete depiction of real-time machine learning pipeline:
+Put it all together, and this is a more complete depiction of real-time machine learning system with data pipelines that prepare features for prediction:

 <div class="row mt-3">